 Collaborative Practice in Palliative Care

-Collaborative Practice for Palliative Care explores how different professions work collaboratively across professional, institutional, social and cultural boundaries to enhance palliative care.
+Collaborative Practice in Palliative Care explores how different professions work collaboratively across professional, institutional, social, and cultural boundaries to enhance palliative care.

 This text is an important reference for all professionals engaged in palliative care, particularly those studying for post-qualification programmes in the area.

 1.What is collaborative practice and why is it important in palliative care?

 2.The importance of place: collaboration across institutional boundaries

 3.Seeing a familiar face: Collaboration across professional boundaries